http4k/http4k-connect/amazon/kms/README.md

 # KMS

-The KMS connector provides the following functionality:
+The KMS connector provides the following Actions:

-- CRUD KMS Keys + get public key
-- Sign/Verify
-- Encrypt/Decrypt
+     *  CreateKey
+     *  DescribeKey
+     *  Decrypt
+     *  Encrypt
+     *  GetPublicKey
+     *  ScheduleKeyDeletion
+     *  Sign
+     *  Verify

 The client APIs utilise the `http4k-aws` module for request signing, which means no dependencies on the incredibly fat Amazon-SDK JARs.
 This means this integration is perfect for running Serverless Lambdas where binary size is a performance factor.